-- Calcium 276 mg Protein 8 g • Vitamin A 500 IU Vitamin D 100 IU Magnesium 24 mg Potassium 349 mg Phosphorus 222 mg Riboflavin 0.44 mgVitamin B-12 1.1 mcg - Parents or guardians may now request in writing nondairy milk substitutions, as described above, without providing a medical statement.
-As an example, if a guardian has a participant who follows a vegan diet, the parent can submit a written request of the participant's caretaker asking that a milk substitution be served in lieu of cow's milk.
-The written request must identify the medical or other special dietary need that restricts the diet of the participant.
-A copy of a request form is on page AD-197.
+- Calcium 276 mg Protein 8 g Vitamin A 500 IU Vitamin D 100 IU Magnesium 24 mg Potassium 349 mg Phosphorus 222 mg Riboflavin 0.44 mgVitamin B-12 1.1 mcg - Parents or guardians may now request in writing nondairy milk substitutions, as described above, without providing a medical statement.
+As an example, if a parent has a child who follows a vegan diet, the parent can submit a written request of the child's caretaker asking that a milk substitution be served in lieu of cow's milk.
+The written request must identify the medical or other special dietary need that restricts the diet of the child.
 Such substitutions are at the option and the expense of the facility.
 The requirements related to milk or food substitutions for a participant who has a medical disability and who submits a medical statement signed by a state-recognized medical authority remain unchanged.